-Each story shows how the woman was entrapped and lost her freedom because her husband denied her money, appropriated her assets and sabotaged her ability to be in paid work.
+Each story shows how the woman was trapped and lost her freedom because her husband denied her money, appropriated her assets and sabotaged her ability to be in paid work.
 These stories are about silence, shame and embarrassment that this could happen despite professional and graduate education.
 Some of the women were the main earners in their household.
 Women spoke of being afraid, of trying to leave, of losing their sense of self.
 Many suffered physical and mental ill-health, not knowing what would trigger the violence.
 Some attempted suicide.
-Most did not recognise they were suffering economic abuse and that this was family violence.
+None of the women fully realised they were suffering family violence through economic abuse, whilst it was happening to them.

 A vital read for scholars of domestic abuse and family violence that will also be valuable for sociologists of money.